-&lt;sup>44 AH Thomas (ed), Calendar of the Select Pleas and Memoranda of the City of London 1323-1364 (Cambridge UP, 1926), p 156.
+AH Thomas (ed), Calendar of the Select Pleas and Memoranda of the City of London 1323-1364 (Cambridge UP, 1926), p 156.
 See also SE Thorne (ed) Year Books of Richard II 8-10 Richard II 1385-1387 (Ames Foundation, 1987), pp 145-6.
-It refers to Thomas v Sampson (1384) in
+It refers to Thomas v Sampson (1384) in which Belknap CJ stated (translation) 'Certes [ie. Certain it is], the case of a common hosteller differs from that of another furnisher of lodgings, for a common hosteller is his trade and he is bound to accept everyone in his hostel in spite of his preference, unless he be notoriously or obviously of bad repute, but another is not bound to do so: just as a common taverner is obliged to hold his tavern common to all, so must a hosteller for his common hostel.' (italics supplied).

 • In Anglo-Saxon times, London had its own portreeve (later, replaced by a mayor) as well as a court of hustings.
 Further, a charter of Henry I (1100-35) c.
 1132 granted the citizens of London a lease of the City of London and Middlesex as well as the right to appoint sheriffs for both.
-The court of hustings and the sheriffs' court, therefore, were able to regulate what, today, would be called local government matters, such as brothels and common inns.
+The courts of hustings and the sheriffs' court, therefore, were able to regulate what, today, would be called local government matters, such as brothels and common inns.

-In conclusion, in medieval times, it seems likely that the concept of 'disorderly house' would have been connected with the establishment - and increase - of common inns (hotels).
+In conclusion, in medieval times, it seems likely that the concept of 'disorderly house' would have been connected with the establishment-and increase-of common inns (hotels).
 Also, with brothels, which are now considered.

-4. Keeping a Disorderly House: The Medieval Position - Brothels
+4. Keeping A Disorderly House: The Medieval Position-Brothels

 Brothels existed in London in Roman times.
-Doubtless, they continued in Anglo-Saxon times - albeit London was often deserted, or devastated by fire, after the Romans quit Britain in AD 410.
-In medieval times, brothels were known by the word 'stews', an anglicisation of the Anglo-Norman, estuis.
+Doubtless, they continued in Anglo-Saxon times-albeit London was often deserted, or devastated by fire, after the Romans quit Britain in AD 410.5 In medieval times, brothels were known by the word 'stews', an anglicisation of the Anglo-Norman, estuis.6

 - Coke alleged that there was no word for a brothel in the English language.
 However, this is only partly true, since the word 'estui' (stew), itself, is the French translation of a reference to Roman public baths (balneum) in which sexual activity (paid and unpaid) often took place.
-Such bath-houses also existed in medieval England and some provided lodging as well as a bath; - Further, regardless of brothels, prostitutes were a problem in early medieval times in London.
+Such bath-houses also existed in in medieval England and some provided lodging as well as a bath; - Further, regardless of brothels, prostitutes were a problem in early medieval times in London.
 Thus, the legal text, Fleta (c.
 1290), noted that it was the duty of the King's marshall (a grand sarjeanty granted in fee to the Duke of Norfolk) to protect the 'verge' of the king's palace.
-This included keeping it free from prostitutes (meretricibus communibus).
+This included keeping it free from prostitutes (meretricibuscommunibus).
+10